Children

 A Palestinian teenager is stop-searched in Hebron

 Defence for Children International has also documented multiple instances of soldiers obtaining confessions from children under coercion, including through the use of solitary confinement.
 A number of children report being forced to sign a confession written in Hebrew rather than Arabic and not knowing what they were signing.
-This is even more worrying when considering Unicef’s research, which revealed that in most child arrest cases the principal evidence for conviction is the child’s own confession.
+This is even more worrying when considering UNICEF’s research, which revealed that in most child arrest cases the principal evidence for conviction is the child’s own confession.

 Children are eligible for a prison sentence if found guilty.
 For security offences (such as stone throwing), children can be sentenced to the same prison sentence as adults from the age of 14.
 Conviction rates are high, as most children give plea bargains so they can return to their families sooner.
 While families can in theory visit their children, many struggle to obtain the necessary permits to visit them as around fifty per cent are detained in prisons within Israel, where travel for Palestinians is heavily restricted.
 Permits can take months to arrive meaning that those with sentences of less than a year may be released before their families are able to see them.